pombreda/lepl/doc-src/manual/binary.rst

 --------------

 The results of the parsing are sized integers (`Int() <api/redirect.html#lepl.bin.bits.Int>`_).
 These include both an integer value and a bit count.
-They are subclasses of Python's ``int`` type and so can be used in normal code (length information is not propagated through calculations).
+They are subclasses of Python's ``int`